 LIGO, VIRGO AND KAGRA OBSERVING RUN PLANS

-During the first month of O4b, the Virgo detector has been running with a sensitivity of 50-55 Mpc.
-Initially, the duty cycle has been limited to 60% due to hardware problems, but these issues have been resolved and we are now operating at 80% duty cycle or higher.
-All planned weekly downtimes have been synchronized between LIGO and Virgo to maximize the 3-detector uptime.
-Further adjustments will be made during the run to improve the performance of the Virgo detector.
+Virgo continues observing in O4b, with a duty cycle around 70% and a 50-55 Mpc BNS range.
 Currently, the Virgo Collaboration is reassessing its plans for O5 and both the entry date into O5 and the target sensitivity are unclear.
-This work is progressing and we expect to be able to define our plans for O5 in the second half of 2024.
+This work is progressing and we expect to be able to define our plans for O5 in the first quarter of 2025.

 For more information, see: